raspberrypilearning/weather-station-guide/software-setup.md

-Software Set-up
+Setting up the Raspberry Pi Oracle Weather Station software
 ==============

-You can download our [weather station disk image]( and write it to an SD card or you can follow the manual installation below.
-We recommend using the disk image.
+You don't need any prior knowledge to set up the weather station.
+There are a several steps but the benefit of setting up manually is that you will learn about the workings of the sensors and the station as you do it.
+You'll also be introduced to the command line interface, the text editor *nano* and MySQL database.
+It's also a great introduction to Linux.

+If you just want to get your Raspberry Pi Oracle Weather Station up and running as quickly as possible we've made a pre-built [weather station disk image](disk-image.md).

+If get stuck or need help please come and talk to us on [our forums](https://www.raspberrypi.org/forums/viewforum.php?f=112).

 #Manual installation
-Alternatively you can follow the steps below.
-You do not need any prior knowledge but it is more technical than using the disk image.
-The benefit of doing the tutorial is that you will learn about the workings of the sensors and the station as you do it.

 Mundane but important stuff
 ------------------------------